Skip to content

 XII.3.2 · Political Attachment

-The loss of directionality in desire (AF4) within the political domain, no longer asking “what truly matters?” but fixating on a particular object: a leader, an ideology, or AI governance tools.
+The collective political form of attachment (AF14): desire (AF4) no longer asks what genuinely serves lucidity, but fixates on a particular object such as a leader, an ideology, or AI governance tools.

-Personality cults: the fixation on a single leader as the source of all political good.
-“Only he can save us” is the political expression of attachment’s core structure: the surrender of one’s own directional judgment.
-T1 refutes every personality cult in advance: no individual possesses complete lucidity, so no individual can serve as the infallible source of political direction.
-The mechanism is clear: the leader is invested with an aura of infallibility that forecloses the critical evaluation essential to lucidity.
-Each success is attributed to the leader’s genius; each failure is attributed to the leader’s enemies.
-The result is a collective affective state in which the community’s existential tendency (AF1) has been outsourced to a single individual, and with it, the community’s capacity for self-correction.
+Three forms deserve particular attention.
+A personality cult is the fixation on a single leader as the source of all political good.
+“Only he can save us” is attachment’s core structure made political: the surrender of one’s own directional judgment.
+T1 refutes every personality cult in advance, since no individual holds complete lucidity, so none can serve as the infallible source of direction.
+The mechanism is plain: each success is credited to the leader’s genius, each failure to the leader’s enemies, and the community’s existential tendency (AF1), along with its capacity for self-correction, has been outsourced to one person.

-Dogmatic ideology: the fixation on a system of ideas as “beyond question.”
-Every ideology captures genuine aspects of political reality (§X.3), but when an ideology becomes an object of attachment rather than a tool of analysis, it ceases to promote lucidity and begins to produce obscuration.
-The test is borrowed directly from the philosophy of science: can the adherent name a condition under which they would revise their position?
-If not, the ideology has become unfalsifiable, in the affective sense that no experience could dislodge it.
-This is the political form of what AF14 describes at the personal level: desire that has lost its directionality and has fixated on its object regardless of whether the object promotes or impedes lucidity.
+A dogmatic ideology is the fixation on a system of ideas as beyond question.
+Every ideology captures genuine aspects of political reality (§XI.3), but once it becomes an object of attachment rather than a tool of analysis, it stops promoting lucidity and starts producing obscuration.
+The test is borrowed from the philosophy of science: can the adherent name a condition under which they would revise their position?
+If not, the ideology has become affectively unfalsifiable, immune to any experience.

 XII.3.3 · Political Pride